 A graphical representation of a bundle node is given in figure 1-1.
 A bundle node is any entity that can send and /or receive bundles.

 Each bundle node has three conceptual components described in more detail below: a ‘bundle protocol agent’, a set of zero or more ‘convergence layer adapters’, and an ‘application agent’.
-The major components are illustrated in figure 1-1 and include the addition of storage for enqueued traffic and a Management Information Base (MIB) element(“CL1 PDUs” are the PDUs of the convergence-layer protocol used in network).
+The major components are illustrated in figure 1-1 (“CL1 PDUs” are the PDUs of the convergence-layer protocol used in network).

 Figure 1-1: Graphical Representation of a Bundle Node

 It should be noted that there is one application agent per conceptual bundle node.
-That application may register in multiple endpoints (may provide multiple endpoint identifiers to the bundle protocol agent, requesting delivery of bundles to any of those endpoints).
+That application agent may provide communication services to multiple applications and register in multiple endpoints (may provide multiple endpoint identifiers to the bundle protocol agent, requesting delivery of bundles to any of those endpoints).

-1.4.3.2 RFC BPv7 Terms
+1.4.3.2 RFC 9171 Terms